nmshd/documentation/_docs_integrate/11-connector-configuration.md

 permalink: /integrate/Connector-configuration
 ---

-There are two ways to configure the Connector
+There are two ways to configure the Connector:

 ## Environment variables